GPM Early Career Investigator Award

 - Candidates must be pursuing research in basic, clinical or epidemiological genetics or translational biology.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Genomic and Precision Medicine (GPM) is the lead/primary sponsor.
 Please view a list (PDF) of Scientific Sessions abstract categories and their affiliated early career investigator awards.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.

-- All applicants and applicant sponsors for the GPM must be current partners of the GPM Council.
-If you need to become an AHA/ASA Professional Partner, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
-Learn more about becoming an AHA Professional Partner.
+- All applicants and applicant sponsors for the GPM must be current members of the GPM Council.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
+Learn more AHA Professional Membership.

 - An individual may not compete for similar early career investigator awards from other American Heart Association scientific councils during the same year for the same scientific meeting.